-With his spot-on work impersonating Tony Blair (“The Deal,” “The Queen”), TV interviewer David Frost (“Frost/Nixon”) and football (soccer) coaches (“The Damned United”), Michael Sheen has established himself as the cinema’s reigning King Mimic, an actor who gets under the skin of a character, but who also puts so much work in on the surface that you’d swear you’re seeing the real person up there on the screen.
+With his spot-on work impersonating Tony Blair (“The Deal,” “The Queen”), TV interviewer David Frost (“Frost/Nixon”) and soccer coaches (“The Damned United”), Michael Sheen has established himself as the cinema’s reigning King Mimic, an actor who gets under the skin of a character, but who also puts so much work in on the surface that you’d swear you’re seeing the real person up there on the screen.

 He fixes on something — he once told me he figured out Tony Blair when he realized “His teeth are too big for his mouth.” — and builds from there.

 The British comic actor Kenneth Williams is one of his more outlandish impersonations.
 He brings the flamboyant purveyor of funny voices and sissy shtick, an actor most famous for his work in the leering, lowbrow “Carry On” comedies of the ’50s-70s — deliciously to life in “Kenneth Williams: Fantabulosa.”
-This little seen 2006 TV bio-pic is now on Netflix streaming, and it another tour de force for the formidable — and not too proud to do “Twilight” — Sheen.
+This little seen 2006 TV bio-pic is now on Netflix streaming, and it’s another tour de force for the formidable — and not too proud to do “Twilight” — Sheen.

 The surface-skimming film captures Williams’ early life, his doting mother (Cheryl Campbell) who indulged the boy’s desire to wear dresses and play princesses on the stage, and the homophobic barber-father (Peter Wight) who barely tolerated this mincing Nancy Boy under his roof.

-Martyn Hesford’s script, taken from Williams’ diaries, takes us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
+Martyn Hesford’s script, taken from Williams’ diaries, brings us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
 They’re played by Kenny Doughty and Ewan Bailey here.